 Originally founded by three local citizens, The Marine Mammal Center relies heavily on a dynamic volunteer force of over 1,000 individuals throughout our 600 mile operating range.
 In our expanding and exciting environment, it's their energy and dedication that keep our efforts running smoothly.

 Volunteers bring more than spirit and commitment – they work late nights, early mornings, and everything in-between.
 Animal care volunteers see ugly wounds, emaciated animals, and must sometimes endure the loss of a favorite patient.
 Stranding volunteers pick-up and transport animals to our sites, often under difficult circumstances.
-Education Volunteers serve as docents at the Center, at PIER 39 in San Francisco, and at community fairs and events informing the public about marine mammals and our work.
+Education Volunteers serve as docents at the Center and at community fairs and events informing the public about marine mammals and our work.
 As you can see, without the large team of volunteers across multiple areas of our work, we could not do what we do and accomplish our mission!

 Our volunteers contribute the time they do because they are passionate about our mission and see their service as an investment in our future.
 Does that strike a chord with you?
 If so, we urge you to join us.